NBISweden/aMeta/README.md

     # Helping file for building Malt database
     malt_accession2taxid: resources/nucl_gb.accession2taxid

-    # A path for downloading NCBI taxonomy files
+    # A path for downloading NCBI taxonomy files (performed automatically)
-    # one does not need change this line
+    # one does not need to change this line
     ncbi_db: resources/ncbi

     # Breadth and depth of coverage filters